Motion Overview

 • Execute external program when a picture is saved.

-• Execute external program when a movie mpeg is created (opened)
+• Execute external program when a movie file is created (opened)

-• Execite external program when a movie mpeg ends (closed)
+• Execite external program when a movie file is ending (closed)

 • Motion tracking

-• Feed events to an MySQL or PostgreSQL database.
+• Feed events to an MySQL, PostgreSQL or SQLite3 database.

 • Feed video back to a video4linux loopback for real time viewing